hstarmans/ldgraphy/README.md

 Work in Progress
 ----------------
 The project is work on progress.
 Currently, it is possible to reach a phase-locked loop with the Hexastorm and sent lines to the scanner via Python 3.
+The stepper motors can be moved and homed via the limit switches.

 Image used
 --------------